TuringLang/Turing.jl/docs/src/_docs/autodiff.md

 c = sample(gdemo(1.5, 2),
   Gibbs(1000,
     HMC{Turing.ForwardDiffAD{1}}(2, 0.1, 5, :m),
-    HMC{Turing.FluxTrackerAD}(2, 0.1, 5, :s)))
+    HMC{Turing.TrackerAD}(2, 0.1, 5, :s)))
 ```

-Generally, `FluxTrackerAD` is faster when sampling from variables of high dimensionality (greater than 20) and `ForwardDiffAD` is more efficient for lower-dimension variables.
+Generally, `TrackerAD` is faster when sampling from variables of high dimensionality (greater than 20) and `ForwardDiffAD` is more efficient for lower-dimension variables.
 This functionality allows those who are performance sensistive to fine tune their automatic differentiation for their specific models.

 If the differentation method is not specified in this way, Turing will default to using whatever the global AD backend is.
 Currently, this defaults to `ForwardDiff`.